Benchopt#

 How can I reuse code in a benchmark?

-For some solver and datasets, it is handy to share some operations or pre-processing steps.
+For some solvers and datasets, it is handy to share some operations or pre-processing steps.
 Benchopt allows to factorize this code by Reusing some code in a benchmark.

 Can I run a benchmark in parallel?